Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, and LiteRT-LM

 Package: @localmode/transformers | Engine: HuggingFace Transformers.js v4 | Runtime: WebGPU with WASM fallback

 Transformers.js v4 runs ONNX-format models using ONNX Runtime Web.
 It prefers WebGPU when available but automatically falls back to WASM, meaning it works on every modern browser.
-The @localmode/transformers package installs TJS v4 via an npm alias (@huggingface/transformers-v4) alongside v3, keeping the experimental text-generation code isolated from the 24 stable implementations (embeddings, classification, speech-to-text, etc.) that run on TJS v3.
+All @localmode/transformers implementations - embeddings, classification, speech-to-text, text generation, and more - use a unified @huggingface/transformers@^4.2.0 dependency.

 How it works: Models are loaded from HuggingFace Hub in ONNX format with q4 quantization.
 For standard text models (SmolLM2, Phi, Qwen3, Granite), TJS v4 uses its text-generation pipeline.
-For Qwen3.5 multimodal models, it uses Qwen3_5ForConditionalGeneration with a split architecture (embed_tokens, vision_encoder, decoder).
+For multimodal models (Qwen3.5, Gemma 4), it uses dedicated model classes with a split architecture (embed_tokens, vision_encoder, decoder).
 The loading strategy is auto-detected from the model ID.

 Best for: Applications that need vision input (image + text), broad model selection, or the ability to load custom ONNX models.
 Also the right choice when you want WebGPU speed where available but need guaranteed WASM fallback on older hardware.

-Limitation: Currently experimental (TJS v4 is a preview release).
-ONNX model availability on HuggingFace lags behind GGUF.
+Limitation: ONNX model availability on HuggingFace lags behind GGUF.
 Slightly slower than WebLLM on WebGPU due to the ONNX Runtime overhead (40-60 tok/s vs 60-100 tok/s).

 Provider 3: wllama (Universal Browser Support)